-ADHD is a condition which encompasses a wide range of symptoms including inattention, hyperactivity and impulsiveness.
+ADHD is a condition that encompasses a wide range of symptoms including inattention, hyperactivity, and impulsiveness.
 Research on the use of medical marijuana for the treatment of ADHD is limited however a number of preclinical studies have provided evidence of marijuana’s potential as a treatment for this disorder.
-The strongest evidence comes from research which shows that the endocannabinoid system can influence dopamine levels in the brain which may be altered in patients with ADHD.
+The strongest evidence comes from research that shows that the endocannabinoid system can influence dopamine levels in the brain which may be altered in patients with ADHD.
 A study published in 2009 found that anandamide levels (one of the cannabinoids that are naturally found in humans) were higher in patients with ADHD.
 This seems to indicate that the human body may naturally produce more endocannabinoids in an attempt to counter the symptoms of ADHD, leading researchers to believe that the endocannabinoid system could be effective in the treatment of this disorder.
 Furthermore, studies show that cannabinoid receptors are found in higher density in areas of the brain that are linked to ADHD, specifically the amygdala and hippocampus regions.

 It’s no secret that marijuana helps to increase appetite, but its potential to treat anorexia is not that simple.
 Research suggests anorexia leads to changes in the brain, specifically pathways which are part of the endocannabinoid system.
 A recent study in Belgium concluded that change in the brain’s cannabinoid system likely takes place as an effect, rather than a cause of anorexia.
 Specifically, their findings suggest that the body creates more receptors to compensate for a “chronically hypoactive” endocannabinoid system in cases of anorexia.
-But these changes may only be temporary, since receptors rebounded to normal levels after the experiments stopped.
+But these changes may only be temporary since receptors rebounded to normal levels after the experiments stopped.
 The endocannabinoid system acts as a regulator of appetite.
-Some scientists believe that the body may produce lower levels of cannabiniods in order to improve the ability to survive during prolonged starvation or anorexic states.
+Some scientists believe that the body may produce lower levels of cannabinoids in order to improve the ability to survive during prolonged starvation or anorexic states.
 Therefore, patients with anorexia may experience a natural decrease in appetite because of changes that occur in the brain.

 Scientists now understand that a cannabinoid molecule known as cannabidiol, or CBD, is responsible for many of the anxiety-relieving effects of marijuana.
 CBD, like the more well-known cannabinoid THC, is one of over 100 such molecules found in the marijuana plant.
 CBD has been shown to act on natural receptors that are found in our nervous system known as CB1 receptors.
 Marijuana can reduce anxiety because of its effect on the cannabinoid receptors compensating for the reduction in the production of natural endocannabinoids, specifically in the amygdala which is the part of the brain that is involved in regulating anxiety and the fight-or-flight response.
-A study led by Dr Sachin Patel and published in The Journal Neuron, showed for the first time how nerve cells in this part of the brain make and release their own natural ‘endocannabinoids’.
+A study led by Dr. Sachin Patel and published in The Journal Neuron showed for the first time how nerve cells in this part of the brain make and release their own natural ‘endocannabinoids’.
 The natural endocannabinoid system regulates anxiety and the response to stress by dampening signals in the brain.

 Marijuana contains powerful anti-inflammatory compounds as well as natural analgesics making it a very beneficial treatment for arthritis.
-In 2000, researchers found that cannabidiol “effectively blocked progression of arthritis” in animal trials.
+In 2000, researchers found that cannabidiol “effectively blocked the progression of arthritis” in animal trials.
 In a 2005 study, THC and cannabidiol were found to produce improvements in pain and reduce disease activity in patients with rheumatoid arthritis.
 A study published in 2008 was able to show for the first time that cannabinoid receptors CB1 and CB2 are present in the knee joints of patients with osteoarthritis and rheumatoid arthritis.
 The study identified the presence of two endocannabinoids, anandamide and 2-Arachidonoylglycerol (2-AG) in the synovial fluid of arthritis patients, but not in samples taken from healthy volunteers.
-Endocannabinoids are known to be synthesized and released by the body in response to inflammatory conditions, suggesting that activity of the endocannabinoid system may be one of the body’s natural mechanisms for fighting arthritis.
+Endocannabinoids are known to be synthesized and released by the body in response to inflammatory conditions, suggesting that the activity of the endocannabinoid system may be one of the body’s natural mechanisms for fighting arthritis.

-Patients with asthma take extra caution when it comes to smoking anything, since asthma is a potentially life-threatening disorder that can severely disrupt one’s breathing.
+Patients with asthma take extra caution when it comes to smoking anything since asthma is a potentially life-threatening disorder that can severely disrupt one’s breathing.
 While it may seem logical for asthmatics to avoid marijuana, research seems to support the opposite – that is, marijuana could be an effective treatment for asthma.
-Research has shown marijuana to be effective at reversing the bronchoconstriction in patients with asthma.
-Studies have identified CB1 receptors on nerve cells of the airway, suggesting a role of cannabinoid receptors in the contraction of airway muscles.
+Research has shown marijuana to be effective at reversing bronchoconstriction in patients with asthma.
+Studies have identified CB1 receptors on nerve cells of the airway, suggesting the role of cannabinoid receptors in the contraction of airway muscles.
 Naturally occurring cannabinoids which mimic the effects of THC, such as anandamide, may also be able to control the contraction of airway muscles by activating CB1 receptors.
 THC provides the same therapeutic benefits as natural cannabinoids, but with a stronger and longer-lasting effect.
-THC has shown to elicit similar effects on the airway regardless of the route of administration.
+THC has been shown to elicit similar effects on the airway regardless of the route of administration.

 There are few things in life more frightening than receiving a cancer diagnosis.
 The benefits of marijuana for cancer patients are clear when it comes to increased appetite, reduction of pain, wasting, vomiting and nausea, and depression.
 Although its anticarcinogenic effects are not quite as clear, ongoing research further points to the possibility that marijuana may have anti-tumor properties.
-Research in mice and rats have shown that cannabinoids may inhibit tumor growth by causing cell death, blocking cell growth, and blocking the development of blood vessels needed by tumors to grow.
+Research in mice and rats has shown that cannabinoids may inhibit tumor growth by causing cell death, blocking cell growth, and blocking the development of blood vessels needed by tumors to grow.
 Laboratory and animal studies have shown that cannabinoids may be able to kill cancer cells while protecting normal cells.
-When given along with chemotherapy, cannabidiol may make chemotherapy more effective and increase cancer cell death without harming normal cells.
+When given along with chemotherapy, the cannabidiol may make chemotherapy more effective and increase cancer cell death without harming normal cells.

 CHRONIC ABDOMINAL PAIN

 The effectiveness of marijuana for treating symptoms related to gastrointestinal disorders is widely recognized and researched.
-The most common gastrointestinal disorders are Irritable Bowel Syndrome (IBS) and Inflammatory Bowel Disease (Crohn’s and Ulcerative Colitis) which effect millions of people.
+The most common gastrointestinal disorders are Irritable Bowel Syndrome (IBS) and Inflammatory Bowel Disease (Crohn’s and Ulcerative Colitis) which affect millions of people.
 The disorders are different, but each causes a great deal of discomfort and distress and both can be disabling.
 Painful cramping, chronic diarrhea or constipation, nausea, and inflammation of the intestines are all symptoms of these GI disorders that can be alleviated by marijuana.
 Research suggests that marijuana is effective in treating the symptoms of these GI disorders in part because it interacts with the endogenous cannabinoid receptors in the digestive tract, which can result in calming spasms, reducing pain, and improving motility.
 Marijuana has also been shown to have anti-inflammatory properties which may aid in the pain relief of chronic abdominal pain.

 CHRONIC BACK PAIN